 Business administration majors interested in acquiring business and analytical tools necessary to make decisions in a rapidly changing business and regulatory environment often select a concentration in finance.
 You develop a working knowledge of the financial decision-making process, acquisition and management of capital, and the construction and management of investment portfolios.

 At Truman, you have the opportunity to practice your investment management skills using real money.
 Working with other student members of the Bulldog Student Investment Fund, a student-run investment opportunity, you gain experience in all aspects of managing an endowment, including portfolio construction, asset allocation, investment policy statement maintenance and development, equity security analysis, and performance reporting.
 Any Truman student interested in learning more about investments can get involved.

 Valuable Career Preparation

-By the time you graduate, you will be well-equipped for a wide variety of professional careers or for entrance into graduate study in finance, business administration, or corporate and securities law.
+By the time you graduate, you will be well-prepared for a wide variety of professional careers or for entrance into graduate study in finance, business administration, or corporate and securities law.
 Some career options include: